 October 8, 1871, the same day as the Chicago fire, between 1,200 to 2,500 American’s lost their lives, and 1.2 million acres of land were burned in the Upper Midwest, in what is known as the Peshtigo Firestorm of 1871, the deadliest in United States recorded history.

 The match to this great disaster started earlier as numerous small fires had already been burning from an extremely dry summer season and human carelessness.

 Peshtigo at the time was a small frontier town of over 1,700 on two sides of the Peshtigo River, thriving on the success of the lumber industry.
-That fall, the villages population grew through an influx of railroad laborers, salesman and visitors.
-Oak, maple, beech, ash, elm, cedar, birch and pine could all be found in the forests surrounding the town.
-Chicago Millionaire William G. Ogden was a prominent figure as he had had built, what was at the time, the country’s largest wooden ware factory in Peshtigo, leading to buildings all constructed of lumber.
+That fall, the village’s population grew through an influx of railroad laborers, salesmen and visitors.
+Oak, maple, beech, ash, elm, cedar, birch, and pine could all be found in the forests surrounding the town.
+Chicago Millionaire William G. Ogden was a prominent figure as he had had built, what was at the time, the country’s largest woodenware factory in Peshtigo, leading to buildings all constructed of lumber.
 Even sawdust was used as a floor covering.

 the menacing crimson reflection on the western sky was rapidly increasing in size and intensity; in the midst of the unnatural calm and silence reigning around, the strange and terrible noise of fire, strange and unknown thunderous voice of nature.”

 Not long after the air was thick with smoke and ash, and everything was in flames.
 Described as a wall of flame a mile high and five miles wide traveling up to 100 miles an hour, the fire was so intense it jumped the waters of Green Bay as well as the Peshtigo River, burning both sides of the town.
 Survivors reported a fire tornado that threw rail cars and houses into the air.
 Residents fled to the river and other nearby bodies of water, leading to several drowning.